tadesouaiaia/prsWorkshop-website/practical_docs_hidden/Day2b.docx.md

 We are now ready to perform gene-set association analyses using PRSet.

-To perform the PRSet analysis and obtain the set based PRS and competitive P-value, we need to provide the GTF file and the GMT file to PRSice.
+To perform the PRSet analysis, we need to provide the GTF file and the GMT file to PRSice.
 Additionally, we want to specify the number of permutation for competitive P-value calculation using the --set-perm option.

 ```
 Rscript ./Software/PRSice.R \